microsoft/kubemlops/terraform/argo/README.md

 # Argo

-This Work in Progress module will install [Argo](https://argoproj.github.io/) on a Kubernetes cluster along with a [MinIO](https://min.io/) server.
+This Work in Progress Terraform module will install [Argo](https://argoproj.github.io/) on a Kubernetes cluster along with a [MinIO](https://min.io/) server.

 ## TODO: